ericallanwest/ericallanwest.github.io/README.md

 - Recruited and coordinated the efforts of 100+ judges, stewards, and staff members

 **Significant Contribution to the Cider Industry** - American Cider Association (2017)
-- Fourth recipient of the prestigious annual award conferred by the industry’s largest trade organization.
+- Fourth recipient of the prestigious annual award conferred by the industry’s largest trade organization

 **Recognized Judge** - [Beer Judge Certification Program](https://www.bjcp.org/)
 - Awarded March 2013